 - Plan should include the research objective, results of other current related research or literature, a detailed description of the experimental or theoretical work to be performed, preliminary results and an indication of how the research objective will be fulfilled.

 - Format must be Times New Roman size 12, 1.5-spaced, with one-inch margins.

 - The research adviser must approve the plan before submission to the Examining Committee (consisting of, at minimum, the research adviser and two other faculty members).

-- Plan must be electronically transmitted to the Chemistry Department and the Examining Committee as a PDF document at least seven calendar days before the scheduled oral examination.
+- Plan must be electronically transmitted to the Chemistry Department and the Director of Graduate Studies (DGS) and the Examing Committee as a PDF document at least seven calendar days before the scheduled oral examination.